 Rejoice greatly, O daughter of Zion!
 Shout aloud, O daughter of Jerusalem!
 Behold, your king is coming to you; righteous and having salvation is he, humble and mounted on a donkey, on a colt, the foal of a donkey.
 I will cut off the chariot from Ephraim and the war horse from Jerusalem; and the battle bow shall be cut off, and he shall speak peace to the nations; his rule shall be from sea to sea, and from the River to the ends of the earth.
 (Zechariah 9:9-10 ESV)

-There it is.
-The Beautiful gate.
-The king’s entrance into Jerusalem, and into the temple.
-The gate has been sealed up for centuries, but Jewish tradition holds that when Messiah comes, he will descend from the Mount of Olives and enter through this gate to bring final victory for Israel, and peace to all nations.
+As Jesus headed down toward the edge of the Kidron Valley, he would have passed a graveyard.
+The Mount of Olives is a prime burial spot in Jewish tradition, feet pointing toward Jerusalem, and the Beautiful Gate.
+Jewish tradition holds that when Messiah comes, he will descend from the Mount of Olives and enter through this gate to bring final victory for Israel, and peace to all nations.

 The only problem with this tradition, we now know, is that when Messiah did come down from the Mount of Olives, the Jewish leaders did not recognize him.
 “Who is this?”
 The crowds were saying, “This is the prophet Jesus from Nazareth in Galilee.”
-They weren’t expecting a prophet to come out of Galillee, certainly not Messiah.
+They weren’t expecting a prophet to come out of Galilee, certainly not Messiah.

 Do you remember the story of Jesus walking on the Sea of Galilee in a high wind?
 His disciples think he must be a ghost, and Peter says, “If it’s really you, command me to come to you on the water.”
 Jesus says, “Come,” so Peter climbs out of the boat and heads toward Jesus.
 But when Peter notices the strong wind, he becomes frightened, and beginning to sink, he cries out, “Lord, save me!”
 (Matthew 14:30)